What is the Bible About? Biblical Theology in Revelation

 The highest point of our Mount Everest is the point where we realize that there is no answer within ourselves to answer the problem of sin.
 Just like Adam and Eve, we have been driven away from the presence of God and now find ourselves alone and without hope.

-Our human nature doesn’t desire to find a way back to God so we climb “Mount Everest” hoping that we will find the answer to sin within ourselves and our ability to do good works.
+Our human nature doesn’t desire to find a way back to God, so we climb “Mount Everest,” hoping that we will find the answer to sin within ourselves and our ability to do good works.
 We often look down from the climb, terrified we won’t make it, for the pressure to be “good enough” is crushing.

 Trying to earn our own goodness confirms we have missed the point of what it means to be a sinner.

 We must remind ourselves of who we were the moment we desire to scale the side of Mount Everest.
 There is no hiking gear, hiking shoes, or support; there isn’t even a mountain!
 Our Mount Everest doesn’t exist!
 What!?
-Yes, you heard me, there is no mountain because you are dead!
+Yes, you heard me.
+There is no mountain because you are dead!

 “1 And you were dead in the trespasses and sins 2 in which you once walked, following the course of this world, following the prince of the power of the air, the spirit that is now at work in the sons of disobedience- 3 among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind.”